Donaim/miseq-workflow-pres/slides.md

 This "DNA sequence" is a node that similarly joins the two goals.

 The interpretation is that in order to go from requisitions to goals we will get a hold of a sample and we will produce a DNA sequence.

+Should somehow introduce and rationalize this split initially, before going into details in the subsequent slides.
 -->

 <div></div>